-This article describes how to create a Negative Binomial Distribution (NBD) Regression output as shown below.
-The example below is an NBD regression that models a survey respondent’s fast-food consumption based on characteristics like age, gender, and work status.
+This article describes how to create a Negative Binomial Distribution (NBD) regression output as shown below.
+The example below models a survey respondent’s fast-food consumption based on characteristics like age, gender, and work status.

 - A count Outcome variable to be predicted.
 Ideally, a Numeric variable.
+The count variable must only include positive integers.
 When using stacked data the Outcome variable should be a single question in a Multi type structure (eg. Numeric-Multi).

 - Go to Anything > Advanced Analysis > Regression > NBD Regression.

-- In the Output menu select the binary variable to be predicted by the predictor variables.
+- In the Outcome dropdown, select the numeric variable to be predicted by the predictor variables.

-- Select the predictor variable(s) from the Predictor(s) list.
+- Select the predictor variable(s) from the Predictor(s) dropdown.